 - Some online courses will require proctored exams.
 Please refer to your syllabus for details.
-If you are required to take a proctored exam you can use the Proctoring Center.
+If you are required to take a proctored exam you can use the Testing Center.
 If you can not make it to campus, you will be asked to take your proctored exam through ProctorU, and will be responsible for a fee per exam.
 Details will be provided by your instructor.

 Note: online courses are just as difficult, or more difficult, and may be more time consuming than traditional courses.
 Online courses typically require much more reading and writing than traditional classes.

 - Internet Connection

 - Web browser (Google Chrome or Mozilla Firefox recommended)

 - Word processor compatible with Microsoft Word 2016

 - Adobe Acrobat Reader

 - Additional media players may be required by instructors

 - Allow pop-up windows from all tmcc.edu sites (*.tmcc.edu)